Things to know

 At Bains Road Preschool we believe that communication with families is incredibly important.
-Educators are available to chat before and after Preschool sessions, however if you require a longer chat or need to discuss any issues please let us know and we can make a time to discuss this, so we can ensure we have all relevant information ready and can spend the time needed to discuss this in depth.
+Educators are available to chat before and after Preschool sessions.
+However, if you require a longer chat or need to discuss any issues, please let us know and we can make a time to discuss this.
+This allows us to have all relevant information ready and can spend the time needed to discuss this in depth.

 We utilise our noticeboard and parent pockets frequently to send home notes and reminders so we ask that you check these regularly.
 Towards the end of Term 2, we will hold parent teacher conversations to discuss your child’s progress at Preschool.

 We also have a private Facebook page which we use to post updates about the curriculum we have covered and what we have been up to recently.
 This is a great way to support families to start up conversations with children about what they have been doing here at Preschool.
 This Facebook page is private and only family members from the group are allowed to join.
 Grandparents and extended family are welcome to join the page.
 We post reminders, updates, and notices on this page.
 At the beginning of the year, we will seek parent permission to upload photographs of your child on this page.

 Drop-off and pick-up procedures